 - Practice staying focused.
 Put your device into airplane mode (or turn off notifications) and set a timer: start with just 2 minutes of uninterrupted reading and build up from there.

-- Start – or even stick with – short content.
-Try short stories (the Penguin ‘mini’ collections are a joy), comics, or long read articles.
+- Give short or alternative content a go.
+Try short stories (the Penguin ‘mini’ collections are a joy), comics, or long-read articles.

 - Make some of your article choices relevant to books – i.e., book reviews or literary discussions.
 It helps normalise book talk, and can help you discover new reads.

-- Working around your other habits means one less battle to fight.
-If you love TV, for instance, keep watching but read unapologetically through adverts or trailers.
+- Flex around your other habits.
+If you prefer TV, for instance, try reading through adverts or trailers.

 That could mean seeking out content you’d usually avoid: graphic novels, chicklit – even newspaper columnists that set your teeth on edge.
-This isn’t just about tackling your reading prejudices; it’s a way to discover stuff you might actually enjoy.
+This isn’t just about tackling your reading prejudices; it’s a way of uncovering stuff you might enjoy.

-The internet is home to a vast amount of content, yet most social media platforms and search engines are designed to show you more of what you already know, or what’s merely popular.
-Sometimes, you have to go further than this.
+The internet is home to a vast amount of content, yet most social media platforms and search engines are designed to show you more of what you already know, or what’s popular.